 4. Shin splints

 Shin splints (tibial stress syndrome) refers to pain that occurs in the front or the inner parts of your lower legs, along your shinbone.
-Shin splints can happen when you increase your running volume too quickly, especially when running on hard surfaces.
+Shin splints can happen when you increase your running volume too quickly, especially when running on hard surfaces, or can be caused or exacerbated by the wrong footwear.

 In most cases, shin splints aren’t serious and go away with rest.
 However, if left untreated, they can develop into stress fractures.